-Simple waves can be characterized by something called the "frequency", usually quoted in Hertz (Hz).
+Simple waves can be characterized by something called the "frequency", usually quoted in Hertz (Hz, cycles per second).
 It is just the number of wave peaks passing a given point per second.
 You can see mathematical sine waves of different frequencies, but the same size, in the diagram at right.
 The wave sin (1/2x) has half the frequency of sin (x) (the sine wave from high school geometry and algebra), while sin (2x) has twice the frequency.8 Lower frequency waves look more "spread out", while higher frequency one look more densely packed.
 Physical waves with higher frequencies carry more energy per unit of time than those with lower frequencies.

 Most ground vibration waves, like the one shown above, are not comprised of a single frequency, but are the sum of multiple waves of different frequencies and sizes.
 Such complex waves can be analyzed mathematically to reveal that their multiple "frequency components", which, when added together, make up the complex wave seen.
 The frequency components of a given complex wave can be extracted from the shape of the wave using a minicomputer (personal computer or tablet) running a "Fast Fourier Transform" (FFT) program.
 More discussion about vibration frequencies and how they are determined from seismograph data is found on the CVDG chapter, Vibration Frequencies and in the Fourier Transform chapter of the CVDG Pro.